samwarnick/samwarnick.com/src/content/blog/2024/09/2024-09-30-home-database.md

 ---
 title: Home Database
-date: '2024-09-30T12:34'
+date: 2024-09-30T12:34
-summary: >-
-  I'm creating an app to generate QR codes for easy access to manuals and notes for household items.
+summary: I'm creating an app to generate QR codes for easy access to manuals and notes for household items.
-tags: []
-published: false
+published: true
 ---
 I was reading [Dave's post on index card journaling](https://catskull.net/index-card-journaling.html)  the other day.
 In it is a YouTube video.